wokwik/pinterest-data-pipeline426/README.md

         __Access permissions__, where you should select the IAM role you have created previously Skip the rest of the pages until you get to Create connector button page.
 Once your connector is up and running you will be able to visualise it in the Connectors tab in the MSK console.

-    - Configure an API in AWS API Gateway
+    - Configure an proxy API in AWS API Gateway
         - Create an new API in AWS API Gateway, give it the name <chosen_prefix>-api
         - Create a new resource with Resource path equals to / and Resource name equal to {proxy+}
         - Edit integration, an select HTTP, and for HTTP method select ANY.
 It is important to edit that the Endpoint URL so that it captures